 adjective: brownfield; adjective: brown-field

-1. vacant or derelict land which, through wilful nhuman neglect, and intentional barricading, has been successfully reclaimed by nature, developing thriving and important natural ecosystems, and acts as a model for future use as urban centre greenspace.
+1. vacant or derelict land which, through wilful human neglect, and barricading, has been successfully reclaimed by nature, developing thriving and important natural ecosystems, and acting as a model for future urban land use.

 The Brownfield Research Centre